hazelgrove/agda-popl17/README.md

 - the sequence of conjunctions inte the antecedents of the theorems have been curried into a sequence of implications instead

+- in the proofs of determinism, there's a fair amount of redundancy. agda's case exhaustiveness checking isn't sharp enough to know that two arguments of the same type in adjacent positions can be treated up to symmetry. in another language, we'd likely just write f x y => f y x as a default case. this doesn't pass the termination checker, for obvious reasons. so the cases that are particularly verbose (like the move / synth case) are diked out into a lemma; the rest are more or less just repeated.